-Often, in older construction, soffits and roofs were closed off and not ventilated.
-This allows for a greater heat build up in the attic compared to the rest of the house.
+Without adequate venting, heat builds up in the attic compared to the rest of the house.
 There are ventilation options that can be installed in these situations that will reduce the cost of heating and cooling.
+Even when some ventilation is added it is often not adequate.

 I recommend a qualified professional to evaluate and recommend options.

-2.1.1 Coverings

-ROOF NEARING END OF LIFE
+2.1.1 Coverings ROOF NEARING END OF LIFE